Tutorial for learning AVR assembly language

 Depending from the state of the two bits not only two different but four

 this.
-Here, the "2R" on the inputs (and on the lower part) and
+Here, the "2R" on the output on the lower part, and the

-the connection of the lower with the upper bit via a R, half the resistance
+"2R" to ground) are connected with the upper bit via a R, which

-The same principle can be continued to construct 4-, a 8- or a 10-bit DAC.
+The same principle can be continued to construct a 3-, a 4-, an 8- or a

 How it works that the two input pins 0 and 1 contribute so differently to

-the resulting voltage at UR1 can only be understood by looking
+the resulting voltage at VR1 can only be understood by looking

 at all the currents in the network.